huntdatacenter/docs/docs/do-science/community/freedom-to-explore.md

 **«Freedom to explore»**

 We see scientists as explorers.
 The kind of explorers that seeks towards the unknown, similar to our old [explorers](https://en.wikipedia.org/wiki/Fridtjof_Nansen).
-The kind of individuals that gaze at the stars, imagines new ways, and follows their own paths - not because they are easy, but preciesly because they are hard.
+The kind of individuals that gaze at the stars, imagines new ways, and follow their own paths - not because they are easy, but preciesly because they are hard.

 In these circumstances, and in the highly regulated field of data-driven science, HUNT Cloud's aim is to ensure as much freedom as possible for our explorers.